lr101/PictureCollage/README.md

 This JAVA Program takes multiple images from a selects folder and creates with a selectes width and height a random collage.
 It works with different sized images and different ratio images, so no pre-processing is necessary.
 Additionally, there are two available shapes to choose from: *Rectangle* and *Hexagon*

+Features:
-Perfect for creating posters wit A LOT of images and a high quality
+- Only works properly on 10+ Images but made for A LOT of high quality images
+- Perfect for posters
+- Use original *Rectangle* shapes or *Hexagons*
+- Create *Rectangles* with small and big images

 Example results (2000x1500 rectangles):
 ![image1](examples/final1.jpg)